chenxi-yang/chenxi-yang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Chenxi Yang, a Ph.D. student at the University of Texas at Austin.
+Hi, I'm Chenxi Yang, a Ph.D. student in the Trishul group at the University of Texas at Austin.
 I am fortunate to be advised by [Prof. Swarat Chaudhuri](http://www.cs.utexas.edu/~swarat/).
-Before that, I did my undergraduate at Fudan University, advised by [Prof. Yang Chen](https://chenyang03.wordpress.com/).
-I visited Peking University as a research assistant, supervised by [Prof. Chenren Xu](http://soar.group/chenren/).

 My research interests span the areas of programming language and machine learning.
 I am interested in building the tools and techniques which help the interpretability and efficiency of program learning.

+Prior to graduate school, I did my undergraduate at Fudan University, advised by [Prof. Yang Chen](https://chenyang03.wordpress.com/).
+I visited Peking University as a research assistant, supervised by [Prof. Chenren Xu](http://soar.group/chenren/).

+My probably out-of-data CV is available [here](https://cxyang1997.github.io/files/CV_ChenxiYang.pdf).

-Last Update: June 2020
+Last Update: Jan 2021

 <!-- Default Statcounter code for github hompage
 https://cxyang1997.github.io/ -->